Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Cross-talk

 \section{Cross-talk}

 In the main text, we have reported the coupled power at a single wavelength.
 However, the coupling between two waveguides is a function of frequency in general.
-Figure S5 displays the spectral response of strip and e-skid couplers.
-Since multilayer metamaterials are non-resonant broadband structures, multilayers show strong anisotropy for a wide range of wavelengths.
-Hence, as shown in Fig. S5, the multilayer cladding causes the cross-talk to decrease for a broad range of frequencies.
+Supplementary Figure~\ref{fig:FigS_trans_measurement} displays the spectral response of strip and e-skid couplers.
+Since multilayer metamaterials are non-resonant broadband structures, multilayers show strong anisotropy for a wide range of wavelengths as long as the period is considerably smaller than the wavelength.
+Hence, as shown in Supplementary Fig.~\ref{fig:FigS_trans_measurement}, the multilayer cladding causes the cross-talk to decrease for a broad range of frequencies.

 An important challenge of alternative waveguides is mode conversion efficiency from the grating coupler to the waveguide.
 The comparison of the output level of the through waveguide shows that the coupling efficiency from the grating coupler to the e-skid waveguides is very close to the coupling efficiency in strip waveguides.
-Moreover, as we explain in Section VI, the mode conversion efficiency from a strip waveguide to an e-skid waveguide with the same core size is above 98\%.
+Moreover, as we explain in Supplementary note 5, the mode conversion efficiency from a strip waveguide to an e-skid waveguide with the same core size is above 98\%.
 This means that e-skid waveguides can easily be integrated to the silicon photonics chip.
+Supplementary Figure~\ref{fig:FigS_separation} illustrates the normalized coupling length versus the center-to-center separation for coupled e-skid and strip waveguides.
+For a compact photonic circuit, minimum separation with maximum decoupling between adjacent waveguides are required \cite{dai_comparative_2007}.
+However, as it is seen in Supplementary Fig.~\ref{fig:FigS_separation}, the coupling length exponentially decreases as the separation is reduced.
+This trade-off limits the integration density of photonic circuits.
+Due to the reduced skin-depth in e-skid waveguides, we can reduce the decoupled separation further and increase the integration density of photonic integrated circuits.
+We should emphasize that the decoupled separation in slot waveguides and photonic crystal waveguides are even more than that in strip waveguides \cite{dai_comparative_2007}.

 We also contrast the effect of anisotropy on TE-like and TM-like modes of on-chip e-skid waveguides.
-Figure S6 shows the coupling length for TE-like and TM-like modes versus $\varepsilon_z$ while $\varepsilon_x$ is fixed in the cladding.
+Supplementary Figure~\ref{fig:FigS_CT_TE_TM} shows the coupling length for TE-like and TM-like modes versus $\varepsilon_z$ while $\varepsilon_x$ is fixed in the cladding.
 As the anisotropy increases, we can reduce the skin-depth in the cladding for TE-like mode.
-Thus the coupling length between two coupled waveguides is strongly enhanced because the overlap between evanescent waves of adjacent waveguides is suppressed.
-On the other hand, the anisotropy cannot help to control the momentum of evanescent waves for TM-like modes.
+Thus, the coupling length between the two coupled waveguides is strongly enhanced because the overlap between evanescent waves of adjacent waveguides is suppressed.
+On the other hand, since the electric field in the $x$ direction is negligible for TM-like modes, these modes cannot feel the anisotropy of the cladding.
+Hence, the anisotropic cladding cannot help to control the momentum of evanescent waves for TM-like modes.